Should you lend your kids money to buy a home?

 To determine what interest rate to charge, you'll need to go to IRS.gov and look up the "applicable federal rate" for the month and year in which you finalize the loan.

-For May 2013, the applicable federal rate for long-term loans is 2.57% if the interest is compounded monthly.
-That's about a percentage point less than the average 30-year mortgage interest rate.
+During July 2019, for example, the applicable federal rate for long-term loans is 2.31% if the interest is compounded monthly.
+That's 1.5 percentage points less than the average 30-year mortgage interest rate.

-For 2013, the annual gift tax exclusion is $14,000.
-This amount applies to each recipient, and each spouse can gift this amount tax-free.
+For 2019, the annual gift tax exclusion is $15,000.
+This amount applies to each recipient, and each spouse can give this amount tax-free.

-The maximum amount parents could give a child without incurring gift tax liability would be $56,000 if each parent gave $14,000 to both their child and the child’s spouse.
+The maximum amount parents could give a child without incurring gift-tax liability would be $30,000 if each parent gave $15,000 to both their child and the child's spouse.

 Even the maximum amount is far less than most mortgages.